DavidEichmann/AlpacaGeometry/README.md

 # AlpacaGeometry

-This is a simple 2D geometry library providing some geometry primitives and a set of geometry related type classes.
-A central goal of this library is elegance through the use of denotational semantics.
-It is a natural fear to expect code to gain complexity when employing denotational semantics.
+This is a simple 2D geometry library extracted from some video game code I've worked on in my free time.
+It provides some geometry primitives and a set of geometry related type classes.
+A central goal of this library is to explore elegant geometry implementations through the use of denotational semantics.
+It was an initial fear that denotational semantics would not be practical and would lead to more complexity.
+My experience has been the opposite: the denotational semantics guided the implementation toward simple and correct solutions.
+Ready to have a look?
-This is because "simple" hacks are no longer tollerated as they do not match the semantics.
-The experience with this library has been the exact oppotite: the denotation guided the implementation toward extremely simple and correct solutions (to a much higher degree of confidence).
-Ready to jump in?
 The
 ```Alpaca.Geo.Prim.Classes``` module is a good place to start.